plusserver/docs/content/en/compute/pluscloudopen/tutorials/overlay/_index.md

           proto: tcp
           host: any

-Speichern Sie - wie beim Lighthouse - die auf die jeweilige Instanz angepasste Konfigurationsdatei (`config.yaml`), die passenden Zertifikatsdateien (`prod1-postgresql-0.crt` und `prod1-postgresql-0.key` bzw. `prod4-postgresql-0.crt` und `prod4-postgresql-0.key`) und das Zertifikat Ihrer CA - `ca.crt` - auf den jeweiligen Instanzen nach `/etc/nebula` (vorher oben unter "pki" den Namen der Zertifikatsdatei anpassen).
-Genau wie bei der Lighthouse-Instanz wird ebenfalls ein Nebula Startfile für systemd erzeugt, der Dienst enabled und dann gestartet.
-Danach sollte von beiden Instanzen die IP-Adresse der Lighthouse-Instanz pingbar sein
+Save - like with the lighthouse VM - the customized configuration file for the respective VM (`config.yaml`), the matching certificates (`prod1-postgresql-0.crt` and `prod1-postgresql-0.key` resp. `prod4-postgresql-0.crt` and `prod4-postgresql-0.key`) and the CA certificate - `ca.crt` - in `/etc/nebula` on the respective VM (customize the name of the certificate files under "pki" before).
+Like with the lighthouse VM we create the Nebula unit file for systemd, enable the service and start it.
+After that you should be able to ping the lighthouse VM from both "normal" VMs:

     root@prod1-postgresql-0:~# ping 10.10.10.1
     PING 10.10.10.1 (10.10.10.1) 56(84) bytes of data.